RallyCommunity/PortfolioAlignment/README.md

 ![Alt text](https://raw.github.com/osulehria/rally-portfolio-alignments/master/deploy/screenshot.png)

-##What is this?
+##Overview

-This is an app that shows pie charts for Target, Planned, and Actual for a particular type (think Strategy, Theme, Initiative, Enhancement, etc).
+This is a Rally SDK app that shows pie charts for Target, Planned, and Actual for a particular type (think Strategy, Theme, Initiative, Enhancement, etc).
 You can hover over to see more information about each pie slice such as the name, target goal, and amount planned.
 There is also a handy color-coded guide on the top that gives a key to all of the pie slices.

 ##How to Use